dkirby-ms/jsdrop_kaito/docs/README.md

 Before you begin, ensure you have the following:

-* An Azure subscription with access to AKS and Azure Arc.
+* An Azure subscription with access to Azure Kubernetes Service (AKS) and Azure Arc.
-* A GPU-enabled VM in your Azure subscription.
+* Available NCSv12 or other GPU quota in your Azure subscription.
-* Access to the CI lab tenant for testing (if applicable).

 ## Step-by-Step Guide